 - Points are fees paid to a lender for a loan.

 - The points are usually linked to interest rates, with the more points you pay for, the lower the interest rate.

 - You can view them as pre-paid fees.
 It’s sort of pay now with points, or pay later with interest.

-If you have the cash on hand to pay points and you still can’t decide if you should pay them to get a lower interest rate ask yourself what you would do with the money if not spent on points.
-If you’re buying a home you probably have many needs for the extra money but don’t be short-sighted.
-Invest for the long term.
+If you have the cash on hand to pay points and you still can’t decide if you should pay them to get a lower interest rate, ask yourself what you would do with the money if not spent on points now.
+If you’re buying a home you probably have many needs for the extra money, but don’t be short-sighted.
+When it comes to a home — invest for the long term.

 Most lenders typically charge one point for the loan origination fee and additional points on loans that have interest rates under the current market rate.
 The lender gets some money up front in exchange for a lower interest rate.
 It’s a win situation for both parties.
-You can check the newspaper or the Internet for current rates and points being offered and their combinations, which are many and negotiable.
+You can check the internet for current rates and points being offered and their combinations, which are many and negotiable.

 If you don’t have the cash to pay points then it’s a moot point.
 (No pun intended).
 The main thing to consider is how long you plan to keep your home.
 In other words, will you keep the home past the break-even point?
 That’s when your accumulated monthly savings exceed what you’ve paid in points to get the interest rate down.